-It's natural to wonder why something in London could impact a mortgage if you're looking to buy a home in Philadelphia or Phoenix.
-But Libor -- which is an interest rate banks charge each other to borrow funds -- is a common benchmark for establishing short-term interest rates.
+Libor — which is an interest rate banks charge each other to borrow funds — is a common benchmark for establishing short-term interest rates.

 In most cases, the mortgage comes with caps that limit how much the payments can increase when the loan resets, such as 2.25 percent plus the one-year Libor index.

-ARMs can be good when interest rates are falling, as your monthly payment will shrink.
-On the flip side, if interest rates rise, you'll pay more.
+ARMs can be a good deal when interest rates are falling, as your monthly payment will shrink.
+On the flip side, if interest rates rise, you’ll pay more.